Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

-Most recently, an approach known as the persistent homology transform (PHT) was developed to comprehensively address issues induced by landmark-specification, and to maintain robust quantification performance for highly dissimilar and non-isomorphic shapes \cite{Turner:2014aa}.
-The PHT allows for the comparison of shapes without requiring landmarks.
-Unfortunately, the PHT is a collection of persistence diagrams --- multiscale topological summaries used extensively in topological data analysis (TDA).
-This is important because the geometry of the resulting summary statistics does not allow for an inner product structure that is amenable to (generalized) functional data models \cite{Turner:2014ab}.
-Our contribution, the smooth Euler characteristic transform (SECT), builds upon the theory of the PHT to propose a topological summary statistic that is constructed to integrate shape information in regression-based methods.
+Most recently, an approach known as the persistent homology transform (PHT) was developed to comprehensively address issues induced by landmark-based methods, and to maintain robust quantification performance for highly dissimilar and non-isomorphic shapes \cite{Turner:2014aa}.
+While the PHT allows for the comparison of shapes without requiring landmarks, it does so by producing a collection of persistence diagrams---multiscale topological summaries used extensively in topological data analysis (TDA).
+This is restrictive because the geometry of the resulting summary statistics does not allow for an inner product structure that is amenable to (generalized) functional data models \cite{Turner:2014ab}.
+We propose the smooth Euler characteristic transform (SECT) because it builds upon the theory of the PHT, in that it also produces a topological summary statistic, but it is constructed to be able to integrate shape information in regression-based methods.
 This proves to be particularly useful in our case study on predicting clinical outcomes in GBM.